In this article:

 Unlike a hard inquiry credit check that can occur when you apply for a credit card or loan, an insurance credit check will never hurt your credit scores.

 If an insurance company checks your credit report or purchases a credit-based insurance score as part of its application review process, it will be recorded as a soft inquiry.
-Soft inquiries aren't used to calculate FICO® and VantageScore credit scores.
+Soft inquiries do not impact your credit scores.

 Good Credit Can Make Getting Life Insurance Easier